 3. Clear your browser’s cache and cookies

-This is an essential part of keeping your computer (and web browser) speedy and safe.
-Even browsing the internet normally will result in a large number of cookies occupying your browser files, so taking the time to remove them can work wonders.
+This is essential for keeping your computer (and web browser) speedy and safe.
+Even browsing the internet normally will result in many cookies occupying your browser files, so taking the time to remove them can work wonders.

-There are many browsers, each with different methods of cleaning out temporary files and cookies.
-Thankfully, we’ve covered most of them in one of our previous articles — tap or click here to read about it — about the importance of regularly deleting cookies.
+There are many browsers, each with different cleaning methods for temporary files and cookies.
+Thankfully, we’ve covered most of them in one of our previous articles — tap or click here to read about it.

-Since the majority of our readers use Google Chrome it’s worth refreshing the process for this popular browser.
+Since most of our readers use Google Chrome, it’s worth refreshing the process for this popular browser.